NeuroXys/Homeserver-NAS-Casero/README.md

 ### What does it consist of?

-It is built using PC components that are no longer in use—older CPUs and motherboards, DDR3 memory, used hard drives—assembled into a standard case.
+It is built using PC components that are no longer in use, older CPUs and motherboards, DDR3 memory, used hard drives, assembled into a standard case.

 On this hardware, one of the following specialized systems will be installed: